 Here, at Intrigue Cosmetic Clinic, we suggest you limit your exposure to the sun.
 Whilst it may be tempting to lie out in it for long periods of time, UV rays are harmful so stay out of direct sunlight, especially during the hottest parts of the day.

 And, if the risk of skin cancer doesn’t alarm you, the ugly truth of this summer’s beauty aims will.
 Sun exposure can also discolour our skin, affect its elasticity and reduce collagen production, causing wrinkles and premature ageing.

 It’s also important to keep hydrated to keep skin nourished.
 Drink plenty of water to ward off headaches and dizzy spells, as well as halt skin deterioration.

 Smoking and alcohol also impact negative on our skin health.
 Quit cigarettes and cut down on your alcohol, too.
 However tempting those summer cocktails might be, they wreak havoc on our youthful appearance.

 Looking after your skin also includes your diet.
 Try to limit those ice-lollies and ice cream when temperatures rise.
 Sugar is not great for the complexion either.
 An insulin spike increases the production of skin oils and contributes to the clogging of follicles that trap oil and lead to break outs and inflammation that, in turn, breaks down collagen and elastin, resulting in sagging skin.

 As we sleep, skin repairs itself so get plenty of it by switching off from the digital world an hour before bedtime, keep your bedroom ventilated and don’t forget to use a night moisturiser.

 Skin dries out in these summer months and we see an increase in dead skin cells so it’s important to exfoliate your skin with a facial scrub to keep it smooth and glowing.
-Looking after your skin requires you to dedicate time and effort to your home care regimen and consider booking a consultation with one of our specialists at Intrigue Cosmetic Clinic to a skin specialist who can advise a tailored programme of skin care treatments just for you.
+Looking after your skin requires you to dedicate time and effort to your home care regime and consider booking a consultation with one of our skin specialists at Intrigue Cosmetic Clinic, who can advise a tailored programme of skin care treatments just for you.